Root Me Xmas CTF 2025 | Santa Memes

 4c0a34dd 9f68579b 9fd87f2f

-We can use them to recover all the archives files
+We can use them to decrypt all the archive’s files:

 shr3k@shr3k:~/bkcrack/install$ ./bkcrack -C santa-secret-memes.zip -c dark_style.jpg -k aca16b21 8fb459a8 89c3e395 -d dark_style_raw.jpg